EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Evaluation

-Further, comparing \text{D1} vs. \textit{D1+D2} shows the heterogeneity determinism.
-Specifically, \textit{EasyScale-D1} starts having loss differences from \textit{stage 2} because different low-level kernel implementations are automatically selected on heterogeneous GPUs.
-But when we turn on the \textit{D2} option to fix the kernel selection for EasyScale and DDP, there is no loss difference in \textit{stage 2}.
-The results of the other 6 models are similar and are hence omitted due to space limit.
-In summary, EasyScale with \textit{D1} and \textit{D2} options enabled, can ensure the accuracy-consistency with DDP, as long as they train for the same number of mini-batches.
+Furthermore, by comparing \textit{D1} with \textit{D1+D2}, we can highlight the heterogeneous determinism.
+Specifically, in \textit{D1}, loss differences begin to emerge from \textit{stage 2}, due to automatic selection of different low-level kernel implementations on heterogeneous GPUs.
+However, enabling \textit{D2} to fix the kernel selection for EasyScale and DDP eliminates loss difference in \textit{stage 2}.
+The results of the other models are similar and have been omitted due to space constraints.
+In summary, EasyScale with \textit{D1+D2}, can ensure the accuracy-consistency with DDP after any number of training iterations.